myanmar - mediation

 Starting Point

-Nila Aye was involved in the Internal Peace Building and also acted as a mediator for those returning to the legal fold from opponents of the present authority.
-She believed that it is the responsibility of every citizen to act; the difference lies only in whether one can act upon the circumstances or not.
-A nation can only develop and prosper when there is peace, stability and collective efforts.
-Her role model is Margaret Thatcher.
+Ms. Nila Aye was involved in the Internal Peace Building.
+She served as a mediator for individuals reintegrating into society.
+They are usually from those who used to belong to an armed group perceived as the adversaries of the current authority.
+In building peace, she believed that it is the responsibility of every citizen to act.
+The difference lies in how the citizen can contribute to the peace itself.
+She highlighted that a nation can only develop and prosper when peace, stability, and collective efforts exist.
+In finding aspiration in realising this perspective, her role model is Margaret Thatcher.

 Peace Journey

-She played a mediating role in the peace process.
-Although there was no initial intention to engage in the peace process, Nila Aye became involved in assisting people in need.
-Through negotiations with the military and other organizations, she helped individuals who wanted to leave the armed groups.
-She also contributed to peacebuilding efforts, provided counselling for those struggling with mental health issues, and served as a liaison officer.
+Further, Ms. Nila Aye played a mediating role in the peace process.
+Although there was no initial intention to engage in the peace process, she became involved in assisting people in need.
+She helped individuals who wanted to leave the armed groups through negotiations with the military and other organisations.
+She also provided counselling for those struggling with mental health issues and served as a liaison officer.

 Success Stories